Travel guide

 Which operator has the best coverage in Qatar?

-Ooredoo is the incumbent operator with the most extensive network, closely followed by Vodafone Qatar.
-Both offer solid 5G in Doha.
-A travel eSIM relies on these local networks, so you enjoy their coverage without having to buy a physical SIM upon arrival.
+Ooredoo is the incumbent operator with the most extensive network in the country, followed very closely by Vodafone Qatar.
+Both offer solid 5G in Doha and its metropolitan area.
+A travel eSIM relies on these same local networks, so you enjoy their coverage without buying a physical SIM upon arrival.

 Does WhatsApp work in Qatar with an eSIM?

-WhatsApp text messaging and photos work without issue.
-Voice and video calls have been restricted by the country's local regulation, not by the eSIM.
-The usual solution to reactivate them is to use a trusted VPN during your stay.
+WhatsApp text messaging and photos work without any issues.
+Voice and video calls have been restricted by the country's local regulations, not by the eSIM or the operator you choose.
+The usual solution to reactivate them is to use a trusted VPN throughout your stay.

 How many GB do I need for a layover in Doha?

-For a one or two-day layover, 1-2 GB is usually enough for maps, messaging, and some browsing.
-If your trip extends to four or five days with social media and photo usage, a 3-5 GB plan is the most balanced and convenient.
+For a layover of one or two days, a small plan is usually enough for maps, messaging, and some browsing between flights.
+If your trip extends to four or five days with social media use and photos, it's advisable to upgrade to an intermediate plan to comfortably avoid monitoring your data usage.

-Is it better to use an eSIM or buy a local SIM at the airport?
+Is an eSIM better or should I buy a local SIM at Hamad Airport?

-For tourism or a layover, an eSIM wins: you set it up before you fly and connect upon landing without queues or passports.
-A local SIM from Ooredoo or Vodafone Qatar only pays off if you need a Qatari number or a long stay with very large plans.
+For tourism or a layover, the eSIM clearly wins: you set it up before flying and connect upon landing without queues or passport hassles.
+A local SIM from Ooredoo or Vodafone Qatar only pays off if you truly need a Qatari number or are staying for a long period with a very large data plan.

 Can I use my Spanish number while browsing in Qatar?

 Yes.
 The eSIM only provides data, while your Spanish number remains active on your usual SIM for calls and SMS.
-Turn off data roaming for your Spanish line to avoid paying roaming fees and let the local eSIM manage your internet connection.
+Deactivate data roaming on your Spanish line to avoid roaming charges and let the local eSIM manage all your internet connection.

 Conclusion

-Qatar is a very connected destination, especially Doha, and arriving with a ready eSIM saves you queues, paperwork, and expensive roaming.
-Remember the detail about video calls due to local regulation and the VPN solution.
-Activate your Qatar eSIM with PuraSim and leave Hamad Airport already connected, with Spanish support if you need it.
+Qatar is a highly connected destination, especially Doha, and arriving with a ready eSIM saves you queues, paperwork, and the distress of expensive roaming outside the European Union.
+Keep in mind the detail about video calls due to local regulation and have a VPN installed beforehand; with that sorted, the rest of the trip will go smoothly.
+Activate your eSIM before flying and leave Hamad Airport already connected, without surprises and without relying on any counter.

 Marc González Sáez